Trump on verge of 2nd impeachment after Capitol siege

 Unlike a year ago, Trump faces impeachment as a weakened leader, having lost his own reelection as well as the Senate Republican majority.

 So far, Republican Reps.
-John Katko of New York, a former federal prosecutor; Adam Kinzinger of Illinois, an Air Force veteran; Fred Upton of Michigan; and Jaime Herrera Beutler of Washington state announced they, too, would join Cheney to vote to impeach.
+John Katko of New York, a former federal prosecutor; Adam Kinzinger of Illinois, an Air Force veteran; Fred Upton of Michigan; and Jaime Herrera Beutler of Washington state have announced they would vote to impeach.

-Hours before the vote, however, Pence made it clear he would not do so.
-In a letter to House Speaker Nancy Pelosi, Pence said it was “time to unite our country as we prepare to inaugurate President-elect Joe Biden."
+Pence made it clear he would not do so, saying in a letter to House Speaker Nancy Pelosi, that it was “time to unite our country as we prepare to inaugurate President-elect Joe Biden."

 Debate over the resolution was intense after lawmakers returned the Capitol for the first time since the siege.

-Rep. Sylvia Garcia, D-Texas, argued that Trump must go because, as she said in Spanish, he’s “loco” — crazy.

-In opposition, Republican Rep. Jim Jordan of Ohio said the “cancel culture” was just trying to cancel the president.
-He said the Democrats had been trying to reverse the 2016 election ever since Trump took office and were finishing his term the same way.

-While more Republicans may vote to impeach — and leaders are allowing them to vote as they wish — it's far from clear there would then be the two-thirds vote in the evenly divided Senate needed to convict and remove Trump.
+While House Republican leaders are allowing rank and file lawmakers to vote their conscience on impeachment, it's far from clear there would then be the two-thirds vote in the evenly divided Senate needed to convict and remove Trump.
 Republican Sen. Pat Toomey of Pennsylvania joined Sen. Lisa Murkowski of Alaska over the weekend in calling for Trump to “go away as soon as possible.”

-Unprecedented events, with just over a week remaining in Trump's term, are unfolding as the FBI warned ominously of potential armed protests by Trump loyalists ahead of Biden’s inauguration.
+With just over a week remaining in Trump's term, the FBI warned ominously of potential armed protests by Trump loyalists ahead of Biden’s inauguration.
 Capitol Police urged lawmakers to be on alert.

 Biden has said it's important to ensure that the "folks who engaged in sedition and threatening the lives, defacing public property, caused great damage — that they be held accountable.”